focus-editor/focus/LOG.md

       (also this may be a good occasion to make sure other editors' cursors are adjusted when edits are done elsewhere)

 - Open file dialog:
+    - Ctrl+O to open dialog in the current file's folder
+    - Ctrl+Shift+O to open from root
     - Review and cleanup code
     - Put the open editors at the top
     - Implement fuzzy searching with letter highlighting etc

 - When there are several cursors where some of them are above the viewport, hitting enter will shift everything down and will jerk briefly, which is annoying